Scott-Vincent Borba

 Scott-Vincent Borba (born June 23, 1973) is an American celebrity esthetician, model, singer, actor and founder of e.l.f.
 Cosmetics, BORBA Inc. and Scott-Vincent Borba Inc. He has authored three books on skin care and beauty.

 Early life and education

 Borba was born to Evelyn Ann Borba and Anthony Robert Borba Sr. in Visalia, California.
 The youngest of five siblings, he completed high school and junior college in Visalia.
 Borba suffered with cystic acne, rosacea and weight problems during his youth.
-During college, Borba worked as a Ford Model and participated in runway fashion shows, including Calvin Klein and Versace.
+During college, Borba worked as a model and participated in runway fashion shows.
 He received his B.S. degree in Psychology from the University of Santa Clara.

 Career

 Following graduation, he moved to Los Angeles, California and became a licensed esthetician.
-He launched Hard Candy Cosmetics and worked in marketing for Procter & Gamble/Wella/Sebastian, Shiseido/Joico, Murad, and Johnson & Johnson/Neutrogena, where he launched the Neutrogena Men's line.
+He worked for Hard Candy Cosmetics and in marketing for Procter & Gamble/Wella/Sebastian, Shiseido/Joico, Murad, and Johnson & Johnson/Neutrogena, where he launched the Neutrogena Men's line.